 Graduate students do not receive a specified number of sick days per pay cycle or calendar year.
-Absenteeism from classes, graduate program activities and the laboratory should be reserved for true illnesses that are contagious or completely block the ability to function.
-Headaches and small malaises should not be used as reasons to miss class or lab time.
-The student's responsibilities remain the same, and missed work will need to be made up possibly by working weekends and evenings.
+Absenteeism from classes, graduate program activities and the laboratory should be reserved for true illnesses that are contagious or injuries that significantly block the ability to function.
+Time lost to mild (non-communicable) diseases should be minimized.
+The student's responsibilities remain the same and missed work will need to be made up possibly by working weekends and evenings.
 Absenteeism from classes and other events needs to be communicated to each faculty member coordinating a class or event.